lia-simeone/meetup-notes/interviewing_female_tech_exec.md

 Orchestras are another industry where innate talent is highly valued.
 They tried an experiment where they carpeted the floor (to soften high heels) and put up a screen during auditions to hide the identity of the person trying out.
 The number of women who got to the final round of interviews jumped to 50% from 5% (!!!).

-Looking at GitHub, women's PRs are accepted less frequently when their username indciates it's a woman.
+Looking at GitHub, women's PRs are accepted less frequently when their username indicates it's a woman.

 ## _How to reduce bias as a hiring company_

 1. Have a process (duh)
-  1. 6 of 10 companies she interviewed did not have a set process for Execs and therefore were super susceptible to unconscious bias.
+  - 6 of 10 companies she interviewed did not have a set process for Execs and therefore were super susceptible to unconscious bias.
-  2. Code challenges where the gender and ethnicity is anonymized are best.
+  - Code challenges where the gender and ethnicity is anonymized are best.
 You could also do this with execs.
 2. Have a diverse group of people _do_ the interviewing
 3. Train recruiters on exactly what you're looking for
 4. Recruit in batches
-  1. More of a problem at same companies
+  - More of a problem at small companies
-  2. At least 5 candidates that are diverse is a good rule of thumb.
+  - At least 5 candidates that are diverse is a good rule of thumb.

 ## _How to protect yourself as a job seeker:_